phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 ---
 title: Bash for JavaScript developers
 date: 2022-07-15
-tags: [javascript, react, bash]
+tags: [javascript, react, bash, shell, linux, unix, node]
 react: true
 draft: true
 ---

 If there is one technology every developer has to deal with, no matter the stack, is the shell.
-But most do not bother learning it, so in this post we'll dig into one of the most common shells, Bash, as a scripting language, by comparing it with a more familiar programming language to most developers, JavaScript.
+But most do not bother learning it, so in this post we'll learning deep into one of the most common shells, Bash, as a scripting language, by comparing it with a more familiar programming language to most developers, JavaScript.

 {{< note >}}